nhselect/step1-training/content/user-guide/administrator/01-registration/managing-your-account/updating-notification-preferences/index.md

 ![](/img/notifications_1.png)

-3. I﻿f you have already been promoted into an admin role in the platform, you will be asked to select which account notifications you would like to update:
+3. If you have already been promoted into an admin role in the platform, you will be asked to select which account notifications you would like to update:

 * **Admin** – relates to activity associated with your Educator/Manager role
 * **Delegate** – relates to your own activity as a Learner (if you were enrolled on a course)​